 From business school to robot whisperer.

-Fifteen-plus years in communications.
+Communications career since 2012.
 Five years deep in generative AI.
 Three hundred-plus models trained.
 A wall of recognition from the first crop of AI film awards.
-And a cat with more trophies than most humans.
-I make cutting-edge tech do things it probably wasn't designed for — but should have been.
+And a cat with more trophies than I do.
+I make cutting-edge tech do things it probably wasn't designed for - but should have been.

 BASED IN